 These tumours can bulge into the inner cavity of the uterus where they can cause bleeding or even interfere with pregnancy.
 Although they are benign, leiomyomas can grow to be very large which can cause pain and pressure on surrounding organs such as the bladder.

 Leiomyomas are often diagnosed after the uterus has been removed, often for other conditions such as cancer of the cervix, endometrium, or ovaries.
-In this situation, if a leiomyoma is identified in the uterus, the report will simply include ‘leiomyoma’ in the diagnosis section without providing additional information about the leiomyoma.
+In this situation, if a leiomyoma is identified in the uterus, the report will simply include leiomyoma in the diagnosis section without providing additional information about the leiomyoma.

-This is the size of the tumour measured in centimeters (cm).
-Tumour size will only be described in your report after the entire tumour has been removed.
+This is the size of the tumour measured in centimetres (cm).
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.

 Some leiomyomas grow so large that blood cannot get to all of the cells in the tumour.
 The cells that do not receive blood undergo a type of cell death called necrosis and the area of the tumour that dies is described as an infarct.
 Infarcts are very common in leiomyomas that have been treated with hormone therapy or embolization.

-In other cases the cells do not die but the tumour shows signs of aging called that pathologists describe as degeneration.
+In other cases, the cells do not die but the tumour shows signs of ageing that pathologists describe as degeneration.
 Some reports may use words like hydropic or hyaline to describe the degenerative changes seen in the tumour.
 Both infarcts and degeneration are common in leiomyomas and are not associated with a worse prognosis.

-Cells divide in order to create a new cells.
+Cells divide in order to create new cells.
 This process is called mitosis and a cell that is dividing is called a mitotic figure.
 Dividing cells are seen in some leiomyomas and if present, the number of mitotic figures may be included in your report.

-The tumour cells in a leiomyoma usually look very similar to normal muscle cells.
+The tumour cells in a leiomyoma usually look very similar to normal smooth muscle cells.
 However, when examined under the microscope, some tumour cells may look different.
 Atypical tumour cells are larger and darker than normal muscle cells.
 Atypical cells are often seen in very large leiomyomas.
 Although they look abnormal, atypical tumour cells are not cancer cells and are not associated with a worse prognosis.